Hybrid Active-Passive Galactic Cosmic Ray Simulator: in-silico design and optimization: Material and methods

 \subsection{Design and Optimization of complex modulators}

 The design and optimization of complex modulators relies on a tool chain of several algorithms, heavily based on open-source software.
 ROOT 6.32.06 \cite{Brun1997} compiled with Minuit2 \cite{Hatlo2005} is used for data handling and weight optimization, while FreeCAD \cite{Riegel2025} converts weights into geometries.
 Several additional python modules, such as Uproot \cite{Pivarski2025}, NumPy \cite{Harris2020}, SciPy \cite{Virtanen2020} and matplotlib \cite{Hunter2007} interface the C++-based ROOT tools with the Python-based ones for tasks such as post-processing target spectra.
 In a first step, the target simulations (\autoref{ssec:Galactic_Cosmic_Radiation_Environment}) were post-processed to facilitate the optimization process.
 To avoid oscillation of the optimizer, the spectra were smoothed.
 The kinetic energies of the target spectra had to match the three corresponding primary beam energies.
-Hard cuts were not suitable for this separation, so an error (ERF) function was applied \autoref{fig:Optimization_of_complex_modulators:Optimization_preparation}.
+Hard cuts were not suitable for this separation, so an error (ERF) function was applied (\autoref{fig:Optimization_of_complex_modulators:Optimization_preparation}).
 The optimization iteratively varies the relative material weights of the provided sets of Basedata (\autoref{ssec:Basedata_simulations}) per primary beam energy to reach the target spectrum using the three complex modulators.
-In pratice, because the number of weights is high, a subset of nodes is used for direct optimization.
+In practice, since the number of weights is high, a subset of nodes is used for direct optimization.
 Nodes represent weights employed directly in the minimization process, while non-node weights are linearly interpolated based on surrounding nodes.
 This approach reduces computational load and mitigates oscillations in the calculated weights.
 Additional constraints are applied to the calculated weights, including general limits and parameters of the minimization engine, such as the minimum step size, to ensure that the modulator can be converted into a producible geometry.
 In the workflow, the number of nodes was increased between consecutive runs of the optimizer on the same datasets to refine the results.
 The optimized weight distributions were then converted into a suitable production geometry using a custom FreeCAD macro that generates individual complex pin and/or hole modulation structures based on the weights and user-provided information.
 A detailed description of the geometry conversion process is given in \cite{Pfuhl2024}; here it is briefly summarized.
+As shown in \autoref{fig:Optimization_of_complex_modulators:Pin_generation} for the \qty{0.35}{\GeV\per\atomicmassunit} complex modulator, the modulation structure is generated by converting the weights to areas, which are then lofted and subtracted from the modulator base.
+The base structure is quadratic, while the optimized volume, which is removed from the base, is circular.
+Circular areas are recalculated, as described in \cite{Pfuhl2024}, providing higher mechanical rigidity, ease of production, and complete area coverage without non-optimized material.
+Each modulation structure (pin/hole) is converted to a mesh, saved as stereolithography (STL) file, and imported into a Geant4 simulation via CADMesh \cite{Poole2012, Poole2012a}.
+Using only the STL of a single pin/hole structure and multiplying it allows for more computationally efficient simulations.
+Simulations with the resulting optimized complex modulators are then performed at the appropriate energies to verify that the target spectra are accurately reproduced.